Listening with open eyes

 What the project has brought me is a bit of processing; 'verrouwen'.
 But what made it special was seeing what an important role he played for her in that year of her life.
 At the first meeting with a father and daughter we were in nature reserve Het Twiske, they had specially rented a jeep with a tent on the roof that they liked to go camping with.
 Towards the end he told her that she could drive back a bit in the Jeep.
 I stood there with my camera in hand and saw how he taught her to trust herself that she could do this.
 Something that was so beautiful to see and which actually became a theme throughout the series.

 I photographed girls who were still at the beginning of that year of life and their father said that she often had to discuss with him whether she had done something right or not.
-To daughters who were almost 17 and that those fathers said that they were more next to the daughters, that they already had one foot in adulthood and had the confidence to make decisions themselves; 16 x trust.
+To daughters who were almost 17 and that those fathers said that they were more standing next to the daughters, that they already had one foot in adulthood and had the confidence to make decisions themselves; 16 x trust.

 16 x trust has already hung in three places.
-It is nice to notice that the work provokes many reactions and creates space for people to talk about grieving, (young) parent loss and parent-child relationships.
+It is special to notice that the work provokes many reactions and creates space for people to talk about grieving, (young) parent loss and parent-child relationships.
 I would like to show this project in even more places for that very reason.
 For tips and/or more information, be sure to email [email protected].